Husein Gradaščević: Rumelian instability and Bosnian uprising

 The Ottoman campaign began in early February.
 The Grand Vizier sent two armies: one from Vučitrn and one from Shkodër.
 Both armies headed toward Sarajevo, and Gradaščević sent an army of around 10,000 men to meet them.
 When the Vizier's troops succeeded in crossing the Drina, Gradaščević ordered 6,000 men under Ali-paša Fidahić to meet them in Rogatica while units stationed in Višegrad were to head to Pale on the outskirts of Sarajevo.
 The encounter between the two sides finally happened on the Glasinac plains to the east of Sarajevo, near Sokolac, at the end of May.
-The Bosnian army was led by Gradaščević himself, while the Ottoman troops were under the command of Kara Mahmud Hamdi-paša, the new imperially recognized vizier of Bosnia.
+The Bosnian army was led by Gradaščević himself, while the Ottoman troops were under the command of Kara Mahmud Hamdi-paša, the new imperially recognised vizier of Bosnia.
 In this first encounter, Gradaščević was forced to retreat to Pale.
 The fighting continued in Pale and Gradaščević was once again forced to retreat; this time to Sarajevo.
 There, a council of captains decided that the fight would continue.

 By 1832, after a series of smaller clashes, a decisive battle occurred outside Sarajevo; although Husein Gradaščević was initially successful, he was defeated when Serbian rebels arrived and sided with and reinforced the forces of Mahmud II.

 The final battle was played out on 4 June at Stup, a small locality on the road between Sarajevo and Ilidža.
 After a long, intense battle, it seemed Gradaščević had once again defeated the Sultan's army.
-Near the very end, however, Herzegovinian troops under the command of Ali-paša Rizvanbegović and Smail-aga Čengić broke through defenses Gradaščević had set up on his flank and joined the fighting.
+Near the very end, however, Herzegovinian troops under the command of Ali-paša Rizvanbegović and Smail-aga Čengić broke through defences Gradaščević had set up on his flank and joined the fighting.
 Overwhelmed by the unexpected attack from behind, the rebel army was forced to retreat into the city of Sarajevo itself.
 It was decided that further military resistance would be futile.
 Gradaščević fled to Gradačac as the imperial army entered the city on 5 June and prepared to march on Travnik.
-Upon realizing the difficulties that his home and family would experience if he stayed there, Gradaščević decided to leave Gradačac and continue on to Austrian lands instead.
+Upon realising the difficulties that his home and family would experience if he stayed there, Gradaščević decided to leave Gradačac and continue on to Austrian lands instead.